Monsoft-Solutions/ai-chatbot/docs/new-tech-stack-express/06-typescript-sdk.md

 ## Overview

-This document outlines the implementation of a TypeScript SDK for the AI Chatbot platform.
-The SDK provides third-party developers with a type-safe, developer-friendly way to integrate with the AI Chatbot API.
+This document outlines the implementation of a TypeScript SDK for the VernisAI platform.
+The SDK provides third-party developers with a type-safe, developer-friendly way to integrate with the VernisAI API.

 ## Goals